 My life today

-I had my last surgery in December 2014 while in graduate school earning a M.A. in Broadcast Journalism and Public Affairs from American University.
+I had my last surgery in December 2014 while in graduate school earning my master's in broadcast journalism and public affairs from American University.
 During the procedure, endo was found again — this time on both sides of my pelvic wall and again in the cul-de-sac.
 Prior to that surgery, my pain was so severe that simple things like sitting in a chair became a challenge.
 It felt as if someone was pulling my pelvic area apart and sticking a knife in my lower back all at the same time.

-A year later, I'm feeling better, but I still have flare-ups.
-My lower back pain is intense, so I sleep with a heating pad every night for relief.
-My current treatment is taking a low-estrogen birth control pill continuously without having a monthly period.
-Doctors believe this is the best option if I want to preserve my fertility and not have hysterectomy.
+Nearly four years later, I'm feeling better, but I still have flare-ups.
+My lower back pain is intense at times, so I sleep with a heating pad at night for relief.
+Exhausted from what felt like an endless cycle of pills and treatments, in 2016 I decided to stop medical treatment of taking a low-estrogen birth control pill continuously without having a monthly period.

 Yes, endo is also known to cause infertility.
 I’m terrified I will be one of the women who will experience it.